RealityBending/InteroceptionScale/study2/docs/ethics/ethics.md

 -   B.9: Yes
 -   B.10: Yes
 -   B.11: Yes
     B11a: Survey is anonymous so name will not be collected.
-Deanonimized data is stored privately on university Box.
+Deanonymized data is stored privately on university Box.
 -   B.12: No
     B12a: Potential for anonymous data sharing is included in the consent.
 -   B.13: Yes